When to Stop Testing? Testing Exit Criteria Decision

 Requirements:

-• 100% Requirements coverage is achieved.
+• 100% Requirements coverage has been achieved.

 Defects:

-• Defined / Desired Defect count is reached.
+• Defined / Desired Defect count reached.

 • All High Priority defects are identified and fixed.